 Your attention needs to be divided as little as possible.
 You can crush that candy during lineup.

-Don’t walk past the B-pillar until you can confirm empty hands/no threat.
+Don’t walk past the B-pillar until you can confirm empty hands and no threat.
 Just because someone has all happy-go-lucky when you first contacted them does not mean they haven’t had time to ruminate on what a jerk you are for stopping them in the first place.

-After you’ve wished them a swell day, for the love of all that is holy, don’t just turn your back and saunter back to your vehicle.
-Give ‘em a glance back every few feet to make sure they’re doing what you’d like instead of trying to get the drop on you.
+After you’ve wished them a swell day, don’t just turn your back and saunter back to your vehicle.
+Give them a glance back every few feet to make sure they’re doing what you’d like instead of trying to get the drop on you.